Grade Level: 4 (3-5)

 Rivers and Other Water Bodies

 Water covers two-thirds of the Earth's surface in both liquid and solid forms.
 Much of this water is salt water.
 It is estimated that around 70% of the Earth's surface is covered with oceans.
 Salt water accounts for 97.24% of the water resource on planet Earth, but this water is unfit for human consumption because of its high salt content.
-Methods for desalinization are expensive and not widely used.
+Methods for desalination are expensive and not widely used.
 Another 2.14% of the Earth's water is tied up in icecaps and glaciers.
-Of the amount left, .61% is ground water.
-Only .0091% of the water on planet Earth resides in rivers and lakes.
-Of the ground and surface water that is supposedly available for drinking, only .3% of this is suitable for human consumption.
+Of the amount left, 0.61% is groundwater.
+Only 0.0091% of the water on planet Earth resides in rivers and lakes.
+Of the ground and surface water that is supposedly available for drinking, only 0.3% of this is suitable for human consumption.

 Rivers are a key player in shaping the landscape.
 They carve canyons over thousands of years and transport massive amounts of sediment to create other landforms.
 For example, it is estimated that the Colorado River used to carry 500,000 tons of silt through the 277 mile stretch of the Grand Canyon per day.
 Rivers often originate in the mountains either as glacial streams or as a result of snowmelt.
 These water bodies often start as a trickles and quickly move to become a steep fast-flowing narrow rivers.
 As a river makes its way down and across the Earth on its way to the sea or ocean, it often slows down, widening the path it carves.
 The massive Colorado River drains 242,000 square miles of land, and travels 1,450 miles across the states of Wyoming, Colorado, Utah, New Mexico, Arizona, Nevada and California.
 The river starts on the west side of the Rocky Mountains in Colorado and flows into the Gulf of California (see Figure 4).
 Heavy use has ceased its union with the sea.